 A fare is nothing more than an agreement between a carrier and passenger to provide transportation at a specified price.
 Fares are not absolute, and they’re certainly not law.
 The term “full fare” means the highest possible price a seat can sell for.
 The “full fare” is usually based on the maximum price paid by other travelers in the past.
 Like stocks, when new highs are reached it’s up to the next buyer to continue to bid up the price.
 When they don’t, prices can move lower.
 Sometimes, they move sharply lower.

-There’s a common theme between most fare types, whether full, agency, supersaver, or enabled by hidden city ticketing.
+There’s a common theme between most fare types, whether full, agency, supersaver, or hidden city enabled.
 Airlines are receiving cash for a decaying asset: the empty airline seat.
-The core issue regarding hidden city ticketing or fare dispute is the amount of money received for that empty seat.
+The core issue in any hidden city ticket dispute is the amount of money received for that empty seat.
 Publicly, airlines claim hidden city fares cost them money.
 Just one problem.
 If the seat was REALLY worth more than amounts received via the hidden city ticket, the seat wouldn’t be empty!

-Sometimes, the combination of high demand for published fares, excessive mileage redemptions and hidden city tickets creates oversold conditions (also known as overbooking).When airlines sell more tickets than seats, airline first try playing nice.
-They seek volunteers to give up their seats in exchange cash or future travel credits.
+Sometimes, the combination of high demand for published fares, excessive mileage redemptions and hidden city tickets creates oversold conditions (also known as overbooking).When airlines sell more tickets than seats, they first try playing nice seeking volunteers to give up their seats in exchange cash or future travel credits.
 As the world witnessed in the now infamous David Dao incident, overbooking is not victimless.